• Resources

-The sooner a customer involves the Applications Development Team, the better because the ink, the printhead and the hardware that delivers the ink to the printhead (the ink system) must all work together and be compatible.
+The sooner a customer involves the Applications Development Team the better, because the ink, the printhead and the hardware that delivers the ink to the printhead (the ink system) must all work together and be compatible.
 If something is not entirely set up right or there’s a weak link, it can cause problems.

 When the machine is still on the drawing board, we can influence what printhead to use and suggest how much drying capacity to build in and the suitable maintenance systems to take some pressure off the ink.
 However, when a machine is built already, the ink must do its job while working within the constraints hardwired into the system.
 The ink formulation might have to compensate for insufficient drying or a complex maintenance system.